isomerpages/imda-tradetrust/_solution/Exporter or Importer.md

 <p></p>
 <h3>How TradeTrust can help in your Trading</h3>
 <p></p>
-<p>TradeTrust facilitates :</p>
+<p>TradeTrust facilitates:</p>
 <ol data-tight="true" class="tight">
 <li>
 <p><strong>Digital Trade Financing</strong>
 </p>
-<p>Using TradeTrust-enabled electronic Bills of Lading (eBL) will aid to
+<p>Using TradeTrust-enabled electronic Bills of Lading (eBLs) will improve
-improve cash conversion cycle for businesses as it reduces time lag due to delays in paper document delivery.
-Tokenising Real-World Assets (RWA) for eBL creates the possibility of fractionalised financing with multiple financiers for the same eBL.</p>
+the cash conversion cycle for businesses as it reduces time lag from delays in paper document delivery.
+Tokenising real-world assets for eBLs creates the possibility of fractionalised financing with multiple financiers for the same eBL.</p>
-<p>By going online digitally with your bank, you can skip the need to submit
+<p>By using digital banking, you can skip the need to submit and collect
-and collect your documents physically over the banks' counter or through courier services.</p>
+physical documents from the banks or through courier services.</p>
 <p></p>
 </li>
 <li>
 <p><strong>Cargo Claim</strong>
 </p>
-<p>Optimise processes and collaborative workflows between partners with end-to-end
+<p>Between trade partners, processes and collaborative workflows are optimised
-transaction traceability, documentation and validation checks automation.</p>
+with end-to-end transactions that can be traced, as well as documentation and validation checks that are fully automated.</p>
 <p></p>
-<p>Enable the electronic surrendering of the bill of lading by buyer, ensuring
+<p>By enabling the surrendering of the eBL digitally, goods can be claimed
-timely claiming of goods without the need for a paper bill of lading.</p>
+in a timely fashion without the need for a paper bill of lading.</p>
 <p></p>
 </li>
 <li>